sayinmehmet47/frontendtask/README.md

 # Button History App

-- This App displays a telephone keypad and the history of keys clicked, including timestamps.
+- This App displays a telephone keypad and the history of keys. clicked, including timestamps.

 # Technologies Used